 The short answer is no. There are no privileges for parents of British citizen children except that they may seek permission to stay in the UK as the carer of a British child when it is unreasonable to expect the child to leave.

 Official views as to when it is unreasonable to expect a British child to leave the UK change with political environment.

 There is no formal requirement to hold a passport, but it is likely to be the only ID document proving your right to live and work in the UK.

 You are required to return your BRP card to the Home Office as soon as you naturalise as a British citizen.

 If you travel abroad you will be unable to return to the UK without a British passport or emergency travel document.
 You would not normally be allowed to enter the UK on a foreign passport even if you hold dual nationality and you are a non-visa national.

 It is not advisable to leave the UK without a British passport if you are a British citizen.
 However, you may apply for a passport or an emergency travel document from outside the UK.

 Britain allows dual or multiple nationality and does not require you to renounce other citizenships before applying to become a British citizen.

-However, you may wish to check if your country of birth allows dual citizenship as well.
+However, other countries may have restrictions on dual citizenship.
+We recommend that you check the laws of the other countries where you hold nationality.
 Some countries have procedural requirements which have to be met in order to retain the existing citizenship when applying for citizenship of another country.

 Unlike citizenship, indefinite leave to remain in the UK is lost after two years of absence from the UK in most circumstances or after five years of absence if you hold settled status as an EU national or a family member of an EU national.